Definition

 - Don’t meld unless you have to.
 You are only required to reveal a meld if the drawn card is used.

 - Meld sequences at the ends.
-Since wrapping around is not allowed, making sequences at the ends are less vulnerable to forced melds.
+Since wrapping around is not allowed, making sequences at the ends is less vulnerable to forced melds.

 - Remember that the 8, 9, and 10 cards are not included.
 The sequences consider 7 and Jacks to be adjacent cards.